PennyLaneAI/pennylane-demo-notebooks/README.md

 🚀 If you're running on qBraid please follow these steps:

-1. Add an environment with the latest PennyLane version available:
+1. Add an environment with the latest PennyLane version available.
-   - In the *Environments* section on the right-hand side, click on *add*,
+   - In the *Environments* section on the right-hand side click on *add*,
    - Search for PennyLane,
    - Choose the latest PennyLane version available (v0.41.0 at the moment),
    - Click on *Install*.